inaturalist/SeekReactNative/README.md

 # Seek App Version 2.x

 [Seek](https://www.inaturalist.org/pages/seek_app) is an app for identifying plants and animals.
-It is available on iOS and Android.
+It is available on iOS and Android., if you'd like to help out, please see [CONTRIBUTING](https://github.com/inaturalist/SeekReactNative/blob/main/CONTRIBUTING.md).

 ## Requirements
 * [Android and iOS environment setup](https://reactnative.dev/docs/environment-setup) described in the RN docs